-Many of the foods we eat are also big hits with the birds, especially during the colder months when there are fewer natural food sources available and they need extra calories to stay warm.
+Many of the foods we eat are also big hits with garden birds, especially during the colder months when there are fewer natural food sources available and they need extra calories to stay warm.

 You may even be lucky enough to see a winter migrant bird, such as a redwing, sampling your offerings.

-- Cheese – mild grated cheese is a classic hit with robins, dunnocks, blackbirds and song thrushes.
+- Cheese – mild, grated cheese is a classic hit with robins, dunnocks, blackbirds and song thrushes.

 - Ripe or bruised apples and pears – thrushes, tits and starlings are big fans.

 - Pastry – uncooked or cooked, either is good as long as it’s made with real fats.

 - Dried fruit – raisins, sultanas and currants are favourites with blackbirds, song thrushes and robins.
 (Warning: dried fruit can be dangerous to dogs and cats so this is one to avoid if you have pets in the area).